btcpayserver/btcpayserver-doc/docs/FAQ/LightningNetwork.md

 every restart!
 WARNING: The rescan can only pick up the transactions within your archived blocks (beware of PRUNED nodes!)
 :::
+To customize LND settings which are not available as environment variables, you can [create a custom fragment](../Docker/README.md#how-can-i-customize-the-generated-docker-compose-file) in `docker-compose-generator/docker-fragments/opt-lnd-wallet-rescan.custom.yml` like this:

 ```
 version: "3"